FIX: Dolby Atmos not working in Windows 10

 However, the problem is that there’s no option to do so or they’re unable to get Dolby Atmos (or Spatial sound in general which includes Windows Sonic as well) to work.

-What’s Dolby Atmos and Spatial sound in Windows 10 and how it works?
-As you might already know, the sound is usually distributed through channels.
+What’s Dolby Atmos and Spatial sound in Windows 10 and how does it work?
+As you might already know, sound is usually distributed through channels.

 For the time being, it supports only headphones, buds, and earphones in Windows 10, but you can use a Dolby home theater for the best results.